juulin/Celltracker/README.md

 - Calculate average intensities and standard error for each tracked cell.
 - Export results to a CSV file for further analysis.

+## To-do
+- [ ] Cleanup output .csv files
+- [ ] Multi-TIF stack support for an input directory
+### Far future
+- [ ] Compatability for non-KTR experiments
+- [ ] Lifetime measurement support
+- [ ] Possibly add small GUI?

 ## Contributing

 Contributions are welcome!
-Please submit a pull request or open an issue for any enhancements or bug fixes.
+Please submit a pull request or open an issue for any enhancements or bug fixes 😉.

 ## License